Institute for European, Russian and Eurasian Studies

 A. Michael Hoffman established generous funding for the research and study of Europe and Eurasia in memory of his father, George Hoffman, who had been a long-time professor of the geography of southern and central Europe.
 George Hoffman spent most of his career as a professor of geography at the University of Texas at Austin.
 He then was the first director of East European Studies at the Woodrow Wilson International Center for Scholars in Washington, D.C. and also a Research Associate of our Institute.
 The George Washington University Archive holds Professor Hoffman's papers, which include documents on his involvement with Marshall Plan of reconstruction for post-World War II Europe and many pictures of Europe before and after World War II.
 A. Michael Hoffman is the Chairman of Palamon Capital Partners in London and a member of the International Council of the Elliott School.
 A. Michael Hoffman funding supports the Hoffman Dissertation Completion Fellowships, the Hoffman Conference Travel Grants, and a wide variety of IERES activities and events.

-Professor Scheherazade Rehman blogs about austerity in the Eurozone.
+Professor Scheherazade Rehman blogs about the failure to predict financial crises.

 Visiting Scholar Sufian Zhemukhov quoted in New York Times article on construction for the Sochi Olympics.

 Associate Director Cory Welt writes about resolving the crisis in Ukraine.

 Latvian website reports on IERES event on state media [in Russian].